shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 ### ABOUT THE MEAL

-This Vietnamese-inspired chicken is sticky and sweet and packs a bit of heat brought on by the addition of fresh chilis.
-While cooking, it will look like plain old chicken right up until the last few minutes of cooking when it caramelizes right before your eyes, turning a perfect golden brown.
-I top ours off with fresh cilantro, thinly sliced chilis, and a bit of lime zest.
+You will love this one pan, Vietnamese-inspired chicken.
+It is sticky sweet and packs a bit of heat brought on by the addition of fresh chilis.
+While cooking, it will look like plain ol' chicken right up until the last few minutes of cooking when it caramelizes right before your eyes, turning a perfect golden brown.
+I top ours with fresh cilantro, thinly sliced chilis, and a bit of lime zest

 #### What main ingredients do I need for this meal?